What is FLAC? The high-def MP3 explained

 FLAC versus streaming

-FLAC does have one major competitor: streaming.
-While Pandora and Rhapsody have existed for years, the low bit-rate of their catalogs -- between 128kbps and 192kbps -- has meant that they're no match for FLAC in the audio department.
+FLAC downloads have one major competitor: streaming.
+While audiophiles are mostly concerned with music bought from music stores like Bandcamp and HD Tracks, it's not the only option available to people interested in high quality music.
+At the lower end of the scale, Pandora and Rhapsody have been streaming for years at bit-rates between 128kbps and 192kbps but they're no match for lossless FLAC in the audio department.

-However there are two major streaming services that offer very high sound quality -- Spotify and Tidal -- and depending on the record, they can be indistinguishable from the CD.
+However there are several major streaming services that offer very high sound quality -- Spotify, Tidal and soon Qobuz -- and depending on the record, they can be indistinguishable from the CD.
 While Spotify content is ripped in 320Kbps Ogg Vorbis, it's Tidal that offers the biggest alternative to personal collections as it's also based on FLAC.
-Both Spotify and Tidal let you download tracks for offline listening (with a paid subscription), and both catalogs are quite impressive.
+The company is also able to offer hi-res music by adding Meridian's MQA technology for compatible devices.
+By contrast, Qobuz offers hi-res FLAC streaming without the use of a proprietary wrapper, but the trade-off is much larger file sizes not suitable for the train.
+In the meantime, both Spotify and Tidal let you download tracks for offline listening (with a paid subscription), and both catalogs are quite impressive.

-But it's not just Tidal that offers lossless streaming: there are some up-and-comers as well.
-While CD-ripping service Murfie was one of the first sites to offer true-quality streaming, it's currently only for customers who pay an additional $99 fee, and only for the CDs they currently own.
+But it's not just Tidal and Qobuz that offer lossless streaming: there are othe up-and-comers as well.
+While CD-ripping service Murfie was one of the first sites to offer true-quality streaming, it's currently only for customers who pay an additional $99 fee (roughly converting to £80 and AU$140), and only for the CDs they currently own.
 Meanwhile, Deezer Elite is another service that offers lossless streaming but currently only to users of Sonos.

 While the world is swiftly moving toward streaming, FLAC does offers several advantages over the Spotifys and Tidals of this world.
 Firstly, you only need to pay once for a FLAC album.
 With a streaming service, you'd need to pony up for a subscription fee for the rest of your life or lose access to your carefully curated music collection.

 Secondly, you don't need an internet connection to listen to your music, and while the Offline modes of both Tidal and Spotify enable you to use it on the subway, it still needs to be connected to the 'net at some point to get the files.
-What if your PMP doesn't have apps or network capability?
-For inexpensive players like the Sony A17, a set of FLAC files make the most sense.
+What if your music player doesn't have apps or network capability?
+For inexpensive music players like the Sony A17, a set of FLAC files make the most sense.

 Where can I get FLAC files?